Login with Patreon

 All of the above?

 “Anyway,” he said, forcing himself to look directly into her eyes and nowhere else.
 “I know House Malfoy has some connections.
-I want Juno’s location found—or perhaps Bellatrix.”
+I want Juno’s location found—Bellatrix would do, too.”

-“Thirty people have been bitten on the full moon since last November,” Narcissa said.
-“And only four lived past the first transformation.”
+“Thirty people have been bitten by the mangy mongrels since last November.”
+Narcissa’s nose wrinkled.
+“Only four lived past the first full transformation.”

 “Do you suspect they are in cahoots with your sister?” he asked.

 “Quite possibly.”
-Narcissa sniffed, as if she had smelled something nasty.
-“Greyback is in Wizarding Britain, and my sister was one of the few who could rein him in.”
+Narcissa made a face as if she had eaten something sour.
+“Greyback and his brutes are in Wizarding Britain, and my sister was one of the few who could rein him in.”

-“Great, not only a band of murderers, but werewolves too,” Harry murmured unhappily.
+“Brilliant,” Harry said bitterly.
+“Not only a band of crazy murderers, but unhinged werewolves too.”

-“Plenty of plans,” Harry confirmed with a nod, still not moving his gaze from her eyes.
+“Plenty of plans,” Harry said vaguely, still not moving his gaze from her eyes.
 “You’ll see soon enough.”

 Narcissa was dangerous—Harry still did not trust her.
 If she could so easily betray the Dark Lord out of expedience, what would stop her from betraying him when opportunity arose?